Zero-Downtime Slot Migration: Production Playbook for Horizontal Redis Cluster Scaling

 Migrating --> Migrating: MIGRATE keys in batches, clients get ASK

-Migrating --> Assigned: SETSLOT NODE dest on both ends
+Migrating --> Assigned: SETSLOT NODE on destination (then source)

 Assigned --> Stable: gossip propagates new owner